global-roam/InterviewQuestions/README.md

 ]
 ~~~

-You can use the first formula from [this Wikipedia article](https://en.wikipedia.org/wiki/Great-circle_distance) to calculate distance from GPS coordinates (don't forget about converting from radians to degrees).
+You can use the first formula from [this Wikipedia article](https://en.wikipedia.org/wiki/Great-circle_distance)
+to calculate the distance between GPS coordinates (don't forget about converting
+from decimal degrees to radians).

 Imagine this is a product for our clients, so we need it to be robust and tested.
 Let us know any assumptions you make.

-You are welcome to write the program in a language of your choosing, though we would prefer *C#* if possible.
-You can use any libraries you like - don't feel you have to write everything yourself.
+You are welcome to write the program in a language of your choosing, though we
+would prefer *C#* if possible.
+You can use any libraries you like - don't feel
+you have to write everything yourself.

+Please make the source code of your final solution available to us via dropbox,
+email, private github or some other method (we just ask that you don't make the
+solution public).
+What we're really interested in is *how* you solve the problem.
+For example, is your code readable, robust and extensible?
+We will be keen to
+discuss your solution with you during your interview.